 The top layer of the dance floor is equally important.
 The best surfaces for dance companies are wood and marley.
 Dancers will benefit from experience on both surfaces.
 Some prefer wood for the crisp and clean tap sounds it produces or the ability to control the slipperiness by the amount of rosin used.
 Other dancers enjoy marley more because it is smooth without being too sticky or too slippery.

-Despite these advantages, few studios can afford studios with both surfaces.
 At Prima, we offer classes on both wood and marley floor surfaces, all in the convenience of the same building - the only school in Rapid City to provide this choice.
 Sprung floors and surface type may seem inconsequential, but we are committed to protecting our students from the physical rigors of dancing.